Honda CR-V: Fastening a Seat Belt / Advice for Pregnant Women

 Other information:

-Press to display a folder
+Press to display the iPod

-list.
+music list.

-Rotate to select a folder.
+Rotate to select a category.

 Press to display a list of

-Rotate to select a file,
+Rotate to select an item,

 then press .